 About the Department

-The department offers a Sociology major, an Anthropology major, a Sociology minor, and an Anthropology minor.
+The Department of Sociology and Anthropology at Southwestern University has five full-time faculty members, three in sociology and two in anthropology.
 Each year, we typically graduate 8-14 sociology majors and 4-10 anthropology majors.
 In addition, we usually have a large number of sociology and anthropology minors.

 Our students have also completed internships and independent studies with the Lance Armstrong Foundation, Georgetown Animal Outreach, Texas Department of Family and Child Protective Services, the Salvation Army and PODER (People Organized in Defense of Earth and her Resources).

 As a department, we aim to create a climate that encourages and fosters diverse perspectives.
 Faculty work one-on-one with students to help them determine which combination of courses best suits their career goals.

 Visit any of the links on this page for more in-depth information about the department and related programs.